+College Facts

-College Facts Western Maryland College is fully accredited by the Middle States Association of Colleges and Secondary Schools.
-The College's undergraduate programs in teacher education are approved for certification by the Maryland State Department of Teacher Education and the National Association of Schools of Music, with the approval of the latter association to confer the bachelor of arts degree in music.
+Western Maryland College is fully accredited by the Middle States Association of Colleges and Secondary Schools.

+The College's undergraduate programs in teacher education are approved for certification by the Maryland State Department of Teacher Education.
 The College is also on the approved list of the American Association of University Women and the American Chemical Society, and is accredited by the Council on Social Work Education.

+Enrollment

-Enrollment Of the College's 1,200 undergraduate students, 45 percent are men and 55 percent are women.
+Of the College's 1,200 undergraduate students, 45 percent are men and 55 percent are women.
 They come from 22 states and ten foreign countries; the majority are from the Middle Atlantic Eastern Seaboard states.

+Faculty

-Faculty The student/faculty ratio is 13:1.
-There are 82 full-time undergraduate faculty members, 90 percent of whom hold the doctoral degree or its equivalent.
+The student faculty ratio is 13:1.
+There are 83 full-time undergraduate faculty members, 80 percent of whom hold the doctoral degree or its equivalent.
 All courses and laboratories are taught by regular faculty members, not by teaching assistants.

+Calendar

+The academic year is organized on a 5-1-5 basis-fall and spring terms are separated by a January Term, three weeks of intensive study during which students pursue special topics.

+Costs

-Calendar The academic year is organized on a 4-1-4 basis-fourmonth fall and spring terms separated by a one-month January Term devoted to an internship, group travel, or concentrated study on a single topic.
-Costs Western Maryland is one of 221 colleges in the nation and four in Maryland to be featured in The Best Buys in College Education by Edward B. Fiske, education editor of the New York Times.
-Average expenses for the academic year 1986-87: \$7,990 Tuition Room and Board 2,940 \$10,930 Financial Aid Western Maryland awards financial aid on the basis of both need and merit.
+Western Maryland is one of 221 colleges in the nation and four in Maryland to be featured in The Best Buys in College Education by Edward B. Fiske, educ cation editor of the New York k Times.

+Average expenses f or the

+academic year 1988 8-89:

+Tuition \$9,450

+Room and Board \$3,545

+\$12,995

+Financial Aid

+Western Maryland awards financial aid on the basis of both need and merit.
 Approximately 60 percent of all students receive financial aid in the form of scholarships, grants, loans, and campus jobs.

+Academic Program

-Academic Program Students take 30 percent of their course work in the liberal arts: humanities, the fine arts, and the natural and social sciences.
-Majors American studies Art Biology Business administration Chemistry Communications Dramatic art Economics English French German History Mathematics Music Philosophy Physics Physical education Political science Psychobiology Psychology Religious studies Sociology Social work Spanish
+Students take 30 percent of their course work in the liberal arts: humanities, the fine arts, and the natural and social sciences.

+Majors American studies Art Biology Business administration Chemistry Communication Economics English French German History Mathematics Music Philosophy Physical education Physics Political science Psychobiology Psychology Religious studies Sociology Social work Spanish

 Preprofessional programs available include pre-legal studies, pre-ministerial studies, pre-museum studies, pre-professional studies for health sciences, and certification for both elementary and secondary teaching.
 Pre-engineering, preforestry, pre-nursing, and pre-physical therapy are offered with subsequent transfer to cooperating universities after basic work is completed at Western Maryland.
 Students may also design their own majors.
 Deaf Education Western Maryland College is internationally recognized for its graduate programs in training teachers for the deaf and deaf/blind.
 Undergraduate students may take courses in this field and many choose to learn sign language.
-Policy Western Maryland College does not discriminate on the basis of age, sex, handicap, race, color, religion, or national or ethnic origin in admission, financial assistance programs, or employment.
+Policy Western Maryland College, in compliance with Federal and State laws and regulations governing affirmative action and non-discrimination, does not discriminate in the recruitment, admission, and employment of students, faculty, and staff in the operation of any of its educational programs and activities as defined by law.
+Accordingly, nothing in this publication should be viewed as directly or indirectly expressing any limitation, specification, or discrimination as to race, religion, color, or national origin, or to handicap, age, sex, or status as a disabled or Vietnam-era veteran.
+Any inquiries regarding the above may be directed to Dean Helen B. Wolfe, Director of Affirmative Action, 301/848-7000, ext.
+500.